Free newspaper: Germany

-In 1906 the Australian Manly Daily was launched.
-It was distributed on the ferry boats to Sydney and is now published as a free community daily by Rupert Murdoch's News Ltd.

 United Kingdom

-In 1984 the Birmingham Daily News was launched in Birmingham, England.
+In 1984, the Birmingham Daily News was launched in Birmingham, England.
 It was distributed free of charge on weekdays to 300,000 households in the West Midlands and was the first free daily in Europe.
 It was profitable until the early 1990s recession, when it was converted into a weekly title by its then owners Reed Elsevier.
 By 1992, a number of former paid-for local newspapers in the United Kingdom, such as the Walsall Observer, were being closed down and converted to free newspapers (sometimes called "freesheets").

 In 1995, the same year the Palo Alto Daily News began, Metro started what may be the first free daily newspaper distributed through public transport in Stockholm, Sweden.
 Later, Metro launched free papers in many European and other countries.
-In the UK, the Daily Mail and General Trust group launched its own edition of Metro) in London in 1999, beating Metro International to the London market.
+In the UK, the Daily Mail and General Trust group launched its own edition of Metro in London in 1999, beating Metro International to the London market.
 The paper now has 13 editions across the country and a combined readership of 1.7 million.

-In October 2009 the Evening Standard became a free newspaper, becoming the first free quality press publication and doubling its circulation.
+In October 2009, the Evening Standard became a free newspaper, becoming the first free quality press publication and doubling its circulation.